-The Hospitality industry has become increasingly important in Australian society as a source of expanding employment opportunities.
-This certificate course provides students with a wide range of interpersonal skills related to employabilibity within the industry with a specific focus on the knowledge and skills related to the food preparation.

-This subject is a highly practical course which provides students the opportunity to complete a Certificate II in Kitchen Operations.
+Why study Certificate II in Cookery?
+The hospitality industry has become increasingly important in Australian society as a source of expanding employment opportunities.
+This certificate course provides students with a wide range of interpersonal skills with a general application in personal and working life and specific knowledge and skills related to the food preparation industry.
+This subject is a highly practical course which provides students the opportunity to complete a Certificate II in Cookery.
 This is a nationally recognised qualification which may lead to further employment and training in many areas of the Hospitality industry.
-Loganlea SHS has a Trade Training Centre (TTC), that provides a fully equipped commercial kitchen and attached restaurant, bar and event centre in which students undertake their training.
+Loganlea SHS has a Trade Training Centre (TTC) which provides a commercial kitchen and attached restaurant setting for this training to occur.
 Students must be committed to participation in both theory and practical elements of the course, excursions, structured work placement in a commercial setting and completion and submission of all assessment.

-As part of this course students will need to attend out of school hours functions as required in order to demonstrate the appropriate competencies to complete the qualification.
+As part of this course students will need to attend out of school hours functions as required in order to demonstrate the appropriate competencies to complete the qualifications.
 Students will always have advanced notice of their required attendance.

-In Kitchen Operations, individuals could progress to a wide range of other qualifications in the Hospitality and broader service industries.
+After achieving SIT20421 Certificate II in Cookery, individuals could progress to a wide range of other qualifications in the hospitality and broader service industries in the Tourism, Hospitality and Events Training Package.
 This qualification may provide a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafes and coffee shops.